Consensys/quorum-kubernetes/README.md

   │       └── quorum-go             # use GoQuorum as the block chain client │           └── ibft
   │               └── ...
+  ├── dev
+  │   └── helm
-  ├── helm
+  │       ├── charts
-  │   ├── dev                       # dev helm charts
+  │       │   ├── ...               # dev helm charts, hidden here for brevity
+  │       └── values
+  │           ├── ...               # values.yml overrides for various node types
+  ├── prod
+  │   └── helm
+  │       ├── charts
-  │   ├── prod                      # prod helm charts - these will use cloud native services where possible eg IAM for identity, keyvault for secrets etc
+  │       │   ├── ...              # prod helm charts - these will use cloud native services where possible eg IAM for identity, keyvault for secrets etc
+  │       └── values
+  │           ├── ...              # values.yml overrides for various node types
   └── static                       # images and other static assets

 ```

-We recommend starting with the `playground` folder and working through the examples and setups there and then moving to the next stage.
+We recommend starting with the `playground` folder and working through the example setups there and then moving to the next `dev` stage.

 The `dev` and `prod` folders are pretty identical in terms of what gets deployed, but differ in that the prod folder natively uses best practices to manage identity (Managed Identities in Azure and IAM in AWS) and vaults (Keyvault in Azure and KMS in AWS) along with CSI drivers

 ## Concepts: